goetzdominik/Research-cycle-in-Genomics-R-scripts-additional-Plots-and-References/README.md

   - Loading plots for the genotype data PCA
   - Refrerences
   - R scripts
+  - Proteins files for the selected proteins with their mutation highlighter

 If you find an error in the code or mistake, please let me know